KseniiaMakarova/jmeter-practice/README.md

 This script:
 - Starts Docker containers via `docker-compose`
-- Runs the test defined in `Test Plan.jmx`
+- Runs tests defined in `Test Plan.jmx`
 - Logs output to `jmeter.log`
 - Does **not require JMeter GUI**